bmtnc/avpipeline/README.md

 1. Use `renv` for dependency management
 2. Follow tidyverse style guidelines
-3. Include comprehensive documentation
+3. Use configuration-based patterns for new features
-4. Add tests for new functionality
+4. Include comprehensive documentation
-5. Update NEWS.md for changes
+5. Add tests for new functionality

 ## License